georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 }
 {% endhighlight %}

 In the example above `CoffeeElectionStore`'s functionality was extended by defining `addVote` and `addCandidate` methods.
-In essence, these methods modify the state by pushing a new state object into the observable `state$` stream via the `setState` helper.
+In essence, these methods modify the state by pushing new state objects into the observable `state$` stream via the `setState` method.

-Note how it is impossible to modify the state without notifying listeners about the change.
+Note how it is **impossible to modify the state without notifying listeners about the change**.
 This characteristic of observable stores makes them a perfect fit for implementing one-way data flow in Angular apps - much like with Redux or a similar state management library.

 ## Using injectable store services

 App's state could all be stored in a single global state object.
 But as the app grows, so does the state object and it can quickly become too big to easily extend it with new features.
-So instead of storing the whole state in one place, it is better to split the state into smaller chunks.
+So instead of storing the whole state in one place, it is better to **split the state into smaller chunks**.
 A good way to split the properties is to group them by feature and extract these groups into separate state objects, managed by corresponding stores.

 There are two types of stores that emerge from splitting:
-- global stores that contain the states of globally used features,
+- global stores that contain globally used state,
 - component stores that contain the states used by a single component.

 To set up a **store containing global state** accessed by different services and components, the store is listed as a provider in a module's providers list (root app module or a feature specific module).
 This way Angular adds a new global provider to its dependency injector.
 The state in global stores will be available until the page is reloaded.